Colorado general contractor license and insurance requirements

 How to get a general contractor license in Colorado

-Since general contractor licensing is regulated by local governments in Colorado, the process will vary by location.
-Most areas only require a contractor to be licensed if they are performing work that requires a building permit.
+Since local governments in Colorado regulate general contractor licensing, the process will vary by location.
+Most areas only require a contractor to be licensed if they perform work requiring a building permit.

 Start by contacting the local government in the areas where you plan to work.

-In most areas, contractors must have a minimum number of years of experience working under another licensed contractor before they can get a license.
-As they get close to completing the necessary experience, contractors should get general contractor insurance coverage that meets the requirements for their local areas.
-We’ll share more details on that below.
+In most areas, contractors must have a minimum of years of experience working under another licensed contractor before getting a license.

 Many local areas do not honor reciprocity agreements, meaning you can’t earn your license in one Colorado city and use it to work in another.
 As a result, contractors will typically need to obtain multiple licenses (and meet multiple requirements) when working in different cities within the state.